shaepy/dom-events-lab/README.md

 2. After the main functionality for each button was working, I decided to tackle displaying the numbers and operators.
     * Turning the `display` class into a saved/cached element, `.textContent` would be used to switch the display based on which buttons were pressed.
+    * I also changed the CSS for a more fitting design.

 3. Once the display was functioning alongside the logic and behavior as expected, I began testing for additional edge cases and ways to improve the calculator by:
     * Adding multi-digit support for each number (no longer limited to only a single digit of 0, 1, 2, 3, etc.)